-This notorious redirection scheme that forces Chrome, Firefox, and Safari users to use the Yahoo search each time they try to search something in Google is a significant symptom of a Potentially Unwanted Program on the machine.
+This notorious redirection scheme that forces Chrome, Firefox, and Safari users to use the Yahoo search each time users try to search something in Google is a significant symptom of a Potentially Unwanted Program on the machine.

 |Name||Google to Yahoo redirect virus|